Website Manager

 • Teams are provided with a budget to support a one tournament per season.
 These typically are held over holiday weekends.
 Tournament selection will be facilitated by SCOR in collaboration with the travel team manager, head coach and parents.
 All tournament requests need to be approved by the Travel Program VP.

-• Based on the coach recommendation, teams may enter the Connecticut Cup, which is a highly competitive single elimination tournament.
+• Based on the coach recommendation, teams in certain age groups may enter the Connecticut Cup, which is a highly competitive single elimination tournament.
 The games are generally held on Saturday and can be anywhere in the state of Connecticut.

 • Being part of a travel team involves a commitment on the part of all players to regularly attend practices and games.

-• Annual SCOR Sponsored Tournament: SCOR hosts an annual Labor Day Tournament in the fall.
-Travel team parents should be prepared to participate in the organization and running of the Labor Day Tournament.
-Every travel player parent will have a task during the tournament, such as helping to set up fields, running a concession stand, or field marshaling.
+• Annual SCOR Sponsored Tournament: SCOR hosts an annual Columbus Day Weekend Tournament in the Fall (early Oct).
+Travel team parents should be prepared to participate in the organization and running of the Tournament.
+Every travel player parent will have a task during the tournament, such as helping to set up fields, clean-up, or field marshaling.

 How are players selected for travel teams?